se-edu/se-book/testCaseDesign/equivalencePartitions/basic/text.md

 <tip-box>

-:package: Consider the method EPs given above for the `isValidMonth`.
+{{ icon_example }} Consider the method EPs given above for the `isValidMonth`.
 A different tester might use these EPs instead:
 * [1 … 12] : the range that produces `true`
 * [all other integers] : the range that produces `false`